 𝐌𝐢𝐬𝐭𝐚𝐤𝐞 #𝟐𝟐. 𝐖𝐚𝐬𝐭𝐢𝐧𝐠 𝐭𝐡𝐞 𝐥𝐚𝐬𝐭 𝐩𝐚𝐫𝐭 𝐨𝐟 𝐑𝐚𝐦𝐚𝐝𝐚𝐧 𝐩𝐫𝐞𝐩𝐚𝐫𝐢𝐧𝐠 𝐟𝐨𝐫 𝐄𝐢𝐝

 Some people waste the entire last 10 days of Ramadan preparing for Eid, shopping and frequenting malls, etc. neglecting Ibadah and Lailatul Qadr.
 Although, The Prophet (pbuh) used to strive the hardest during the last ten days of Ramadan in worship.
 (Musnad Ahmad, Sahih Muslim)

-In fact the Salaf would wind-up all the worldly affairs in Shaban, so that they can focus on Quran and Ibadah in the month of Ramadan.
-The last ashra is the most crucial part of the holy month.
+In fact, the Salaf would wind up all the worldly affairs in Shaban so that they can focus on Quran and Ibadah in the month of Ramadan.
+The last Ashra=ten days are the most crucial part of the holy month.
 Be on the guard !!

 Buy whatever you need for Eid before Ramadan so that you can utilize the time in Ramadan to the maximum.